Overdense fireworks in GOODS-N: Unveiling a record number of massive dusty star forming galaxies at z$\sim$5.2 with the N2CLS: Dust production

 \section{Dust production}

 Observations have shown a relation between dust mass and stellar mass across an extensive redshift range.
-At all redshifts, the dust masses increase linearly with stellar mass.
+At all redshifts, the dust masses increase linearly with stellar masses.
 However, at fixed stellar mass, there is a large scatter of dust masses around the median, revealing the existence of a dust-poor galaxy population across all stellar masses \citep{Triani2020}.
-We compare on Fig.\,\ref{Fig:Dust_production} our stellar-mass estimates with our inferred dust masses for the ten $z\sim5.2$ DSFG.
-We also show the stellar mass–dust mass relations derived by \citet{witstok2023}, based on dust production from stellar sources (including supernovae and AGB stars ; with and without reverse shock destruction which can lead to $\sim$95\% dust destruction).
+We compare in Fig.\,\ref{Fig:Dust_production} our stellar-mass estimates with our inferred dust masses for the eight $z\sim5.2$ DSFG.
+We also show the stellar mass–dust mass relations derived by \citet{witstok2023} based on dust production from stellar sources (including supernovae and AGB stars; with and without reverse shock destruction, which can lead to $\sim$95\% dust destruction).
 Additionally, we include the relation corresponding to the highest possible metal yield (i.e. assuming all metals are locked up in dust grains), representing the theoretical maximum dust mass.
-Note that the exact normalization of these relations remains uncertain due to systematic effects, including the choice of IMF used to compute dust yields for a given stellar mass, and the range of plausible dust absorption cross-sections.
+Note that the exact normalisation of these relations remains uncertain due to systematic effects, including the choice of IMF used to compute dust yields for a given stellar mass, and the range of plausible dust absorption cross-sections.

-The dust masses observed in the majority of our galaxies (all but two) point to efficient dust formation.
-Indeed most of our galaxies are consistent with the dust masses expected from a simple, IMF-averaged yield of stellar sources alone (i.e., SN and AGB stars), assuming no dust destruction in the ISM or ejection from the galaxy.
-In general, it is challenging to populate our observed M$_\star$–M$_\mathrm{dust}$ relation using cosmological simulations, as our dusty galaxies occupy the upper envelope in both stellar and dust mass.
+The dust masses observed in our galaxies point to efficient dust formation.
+Indeed our galaxies are consistent with the dust masses expected from a simple, IMF-averaged yield of stellar sources alone (i.e. supernovae and AGB stars), assuming no dust destruction in the ISM or ejection from the galaxy.
+In general, it is challenging to populate our observed M$_\star$--M$_\mathrm{dust}$ relation using cosmological simulations, as our dusty galaxies occupy the upper envelope in both stellar and dust mass.
 They are, for instance, only sparsely represented in \cite{2023MNRAS.519.4632D} and entirely absent in the sample of \cite{Triani2020}.